ccozens/learning_blog/src/routes/posts/[...slug]/levelup_sveltekit/levelup_loadingData04.md

 ---
-title: 'Sveltekit data: laoding in layouts'
+title: 'Sveltekit data: loading in layouts'
 date: '2023-07-26'
-description: description
+description: Intro to loading data in layouts in sveltekit
 tags:
   - levelup
   - sveltekit